MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 >[!NOTE] **Important** Please ensure you have completed the previous lab to create Reference Data. **The data import process requires all Reference Data to exist, and the process is case sensitive, so please ensure the Reference data that was added has the exact same case formatting as what is found in the lab**.
 Failure to do so will result in errors during the data import process

 -   For our Instructor Lead Training, we suggest using In-private browsing, or a new browser profile.
 -   For this lab, you will be utilizing OneDrive.
-Please ensure that your personal one drive has been initialized by clicking the app selector button in the top left corner of the screen
+Please ensure that your personal one drive has been initialized by selecting the app selector button in the top left corner of the screen

     ![Graphical user interface, application, chat or text message Description automatically generated](./Images/Lab02/L02_image005.png)